.

-Much has been written about Prince in the last few days, however the artist’s brand reaches well beyond his panoply of talent.
+Much has been written about the iconic musical genius that is Prince, however the artist’s brand reaches well beyond his panoply of talent.
 By mastering the art of transcendence, he has succeeded in creating a powerful and enduring brand, one that permeates our collective social consciousness.

 What exactly makes his brand so transcendent?